MohamedAlFahim/MuonScript/README.md

 ### From the Beginning

 - The programmer should always initialize constants and variables
+- If a function is supposed to return a value, the programmer must return a value somewhere in the function
 - There should be only a few ways to accomplish tasks, and they should be obvious
 - Undefined behaviour should never occur
+- The grammar shouldn't be too bloated

 ### In the Future